Rob Niedermayer: Playing career

 After becoming a free agent following the 2011 season, Niedermayer signed with HC Lugano of the Swiss National League A.

 Personal

 On July 16, 2006, Niedermayer married longtime girlfriend Jessica Bentall, daughter of Barney Bentall, whom he had been dating since March 2001.
-Together, they have three daughters.
+Together, they have three daughters, one of whom now plays soccer for the Mount Royal University Cougars Women's Soccer team, in Calgary, Alberta.

 Niedermayer was a minority owner of major junior club the Kootenay Ice in the WHL for 18 years before selling his stake (along with brother Scott) to the Chynoweth family after the 2015–16 season.